 3. Non-stimulant drugs (Strattera and Intuniv)

-For more information on the various medications available to treat ADHD, we invite you to consult this chart produced by the Canadian ADHD Resource Alliance (CADDRA):
+For more information on the various medications available to treat ADHD, we invite you to consult the chart produced by the Canadian ADHD Resource Alliance (CADDRA).

 To make an appointment or for any questions about ADHD assessment